pdf-raku/Font-FreeType-raku/docs/Font/FreeType/Face.md

 ### postscript-name()

-A string containing the PostScript name of the font, or _undef_ if it doesn't have one.
+A string containing the PostScript name of the font, or `Str:U` if it doesn't have one.

 ### glyph-name(char)